-For each of the boxes below, write an associated activity down in your binder or on a spare piece of paper!
+For each of the boxes below, write an associated activity down in your journal!

-An activity I like to do An activity I like to do An activity I like alone with others indoors An activity I can do in An activity I know I'm An activity I like that's the winter good at physically active An activity I like outdoors An activity I'd like to do but have never tried before An activity I like to do to relax Try and make time for at least one of these thi ngs in the next 7 days!
+An activity I like to do alone An activity I like to do with others An activity I like indoors An activity I can do in the winter An activity I know I'm good at An activity I like that's physically active An activity I like outdoors An activity I'd like to do but have never tried before An activity I like to do to relax Try and make time for at least one of these things in the next 7 days!